haileyschoelkopf/haileyschoelkopf.github.io/about.md

 permalink: /about/
 ---

 I am a researcher at [EleutherAI](eleuther.ai) studying AI and ML, especially LLMs.
-My work has focused on [supporting open study](https://arxiv.org/abs/2304.01373) of LLM behaviors and internals, [reproducible evaluation](https://github.com/EleutherAI/lm-evaluation-harness), and the engineering that goes into [large-scale distributed DL training](https://blog.eleuther.ai/transformer-math/).
+My work thus far has focused on [supporting open study](https://arxiv.org/abs/2304.01373) of LLM behaviors and internals, [reproducible evaluation](https://github.com/EleutherAI/lm-evaluation-harness), and the engineering that goes into [large-scale distributed DL training](https://blog.eleuther.ai/transformer-math/).

 It seems clear that AI systems are being used and deployed widely, whether or not we yet fully understand the implications of this, and I'm excited about any research that demystifies these black boxes' inner workings, or puts tools in the hands of users or model creators to make systems more steerable and elicit desired behaviors.